homiedopie/beberlei.de/2009/01/23/zend-form-and-the-model-yet-another-perspective-using-a-mediator.rst

 this would have been done inside the **acceptFormRequest** function already.
 An example using a very simple Model using the a BankAccount example.
-We have a form that validates all the incoming request data for a withdrawel of money, though does not validate it against the models internal state.
+We have a form that validates all the incoming request data for a withdrawal of money, though does not validate it against the models internal state.
 Our BankAccountModel implements the **WW\_Model\_AcceptFormRequest** interface and returns a valid BankAccount.
 If found the given amount is withdrawn.